dharmit/package-list-scanner/README.md

 1. At the moment, it's kinda hard-coded to use `/mnt` for mounting container's rootfs.
 If you opt to use a different directory instead, you might need to make changes to `rpm-list.sh` script.
 I haven't tested it yet.

-2. Once you do `atomic install` you'll see a scan type called `pip-list` under `atomic scan --list` for the scanner `package-list-scanner`.
-This scan type hasn't been implemented yet but will be done shortly.